-Located at the centre of its research activities, the Knowledge Lab (KL) interlinks the cluster’s three main research structures: the African Cluster Centres, the Academy, and the Research Sections.
-The KL offers a variety of meeting formats—from the ad hoc to the regular and formal—for cluster members and guests to come together and propel academic debates.
-As the locus of these meetings, the KL assembles scholars and their research projects in various venues to exchange ideas and methods and to engage in debate and systematic reflection.
-Coordinated by the Vice Dean (VD) of Research, the KL generates a thriving intellectual and interdisciplinary research environment that also includes non-academics, such as artists and activists, and stimulates transdisciplinary synergies and research.
+Located at the centre of its research activities, the Knowledge Lab interlinks the cluster’s three main research structures: the African Cluster Centres, the Academy, and the Research Sections.
+It offers a variety of meeting formats—from the ad hoc to the regular and formal—for cluster members and guests to come together and propel academic debates.
+As the locus of these meetings, the Knowledge Lab assembles scholars and their research projects in various venues to exchange ideas and methods and to engage in debate and systematic reflection.
+Directed by the Vice Dean of Research, it generates a thriving intellectual and interdisciplinary research environment that also includes non-academics, such as artists and activists, and stimulates transdisciplinary synergies and research.

-The KL indeed is crucial in connecting the cluster’s theoretical, epistemological, and methodological issues.
+The Knowledge Lab indeed is crucial in connecting the cluster’s theoretical, epistemological, and methodological issues.
 Accordingly, it is subdivided into three interlinked spaces for debate and exchange: The Theory Forum, the Reflexive African Studies Forum, and the Methodology Forum.

-The KL creates a vibrant research environment and allows for the virtual participation of researchers across the globe, facilitating transdisciplinary and transcontinental debate and exchange within and between research projects.
-It stimulates multidirectional flows of theoretical and reflexive debates, as well as empirical findings, thus refining methodologies and driving conceptual advances.
+Thanks to its technical equipment the Knowledge Lab allows for the virtual participation of researchers across the globe, facilitating transdisciplinary and transcontinental debate and exchange within and between research projects.
+It thus stimulates multidirectional flows of theoretical and reflexive debates, as well as empirical findings, that contribute to the refining of methodologies and driving of conceptual advances.